juliand665/SpriteKit-Spring/README.md

 This library replicates this feature by adding a spring variant to most factory methods of SKAction.
 It's not perfect, but it aims to mimic UIKit behavior as closely as possible.

+## Caveats

+While generally `SKAction`s are expected to be reusable, that is all but impossible with custom actions due to the way SpriteKit calls them.
+So you'll have to make do with **creating a new action every time you run one**, or else you're going to run into undefined behavior (it might work in some specific cases, but as a rule of thumb, it doesn't).

 ## Examples

 ### Move